The Privacy Office serves as both an advisor and oversight body for the Department’s privacy-sensitive programs and

-The Privacy Compliance Review (PCR) is designed as a collaborative effort to help improve a program’s ability to comply with existing privacy compliance documentation, including Privacy Impact Assessments (PIA), System of Records Notices (SORN), formal agreements such as Memoranda of Understanding or Memoranda of Agreements, or at the DHS Chief Privacy Officer’s discretion.
+The Privacy Compliance Review (PCR) is a collaborative effort to help improve a program’s ability to comply with existing privacy compliance documentation, including Privacy Impact Assessments (PIA), System of Records Notices (SORN), formal agreements such as Memoranda of Understanding or Memoranda of Agreements, or at the Chief Privacy Officer’s discretion.
 A PCR may result in a public report or internal recommendations, depending upon the sensitivity of the program under review.

 PCRs in alphabetical order: